passiondroid/bank-logos/README.md

-# Bank Logos Repository
+# Bank & NBFC Logos Repository

-A comprehensive collection of bank logos in a standard format with a uniform width of 500px, ensuring consistency and ease of use across various projects.
+A comprehensive collection of bank & nbfc logos in a standard format with a uniform width of 500px, ensuring consistency and ease of use across various projects.

 ## Example Logo